– General Introduction –

 → Beginnings ←

-The name “Moneymaker” came from his ancestors who had actually been making silver and gold coins.
+Chris Moneymaker was born in Georgia but grew up in Tennesse.
+His family name “Moneymaker” came from his ancestors who had actually been making silver and gold coins.

 In April 2003 he joined a $40 online tournament on PokerStars that he thought was for cash.
-He said if had realised it was a (sub-)satellite, he wouldn’t have played it.
+He said had he realized it was a (sub-)satellite, he wouldn’t have played it.
 He didn’t really know how to play live poker and he didn’t actually want to win the seat to the World Series Of Poker in the next $86 satellite.
 He wanted to rather get the $8k for 4th than one of the three seats to the Main Event.

 But he did manage to win the tournament and get the $10k seat.
 He sold 50% and so had actual $5k in his pocket to make him feel better, took a week off work and travelled to Las Vegas, thinking he was going to get crushed with no chance of actually doing any good in the event.